UNC Logo

 UNC: Interesting Facts

-The University of North Carolina at Chapel Hill (UNC) is a top public research university in Chapel Hill, North Carolina, and it’s the main campus of the 17 campuses in the University of North Carolina system.
+The University of North Carolina at Chapel Hill (UNC) is a top public research university in Chapel Hill, North Carolina.
+It is the main campus of the 17 campuses in the University of North Carolina system.
 Founded in 1789, UNC is one of the oldest public universities in the U.S. and is famous for its history, academic achievements, and positive impact on society.

 1. Historic Beginnings: UNC was the first public university in the U.S. to open its doors and the only one to give out degrees in the 18th century.
 This makes it a trailblazer in providing higher education to the public.